openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/python/README.md

 1. The demo application reads image/video frames one by one, resizes them to fit into the input image blob of the network (`image`).
 2. The demo visualizes the resulting background subtraction.
 Certain command-line options affect the visualization:
     * If you specify `--target_bgr`, background will be replaced by a chosen image or video.
 By default background replaced by green field.
-    * If you specify `--blur_bgr`, background will be slightly blurred to make the result image more natural.
+    * If you specify `--blur_bgr`, background will be blurred according to a set value.
+By default equal to zero and is not applied.
-    * If you specify `--show_with_original_frame`, the result image will be merged with an original input image.
+    * If you specify `--show_with_original_frame`, the result image will be merged with an input one.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model.html#general-conversion-parameters).